o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 ## Prerequisites

-The instructions here assume you have the following:
+The instructions here assume that you have:

 * [Git client](https://git-scm.com/downloads) installed (1.8.2 or later required, 2.23.4 or later recommended).
-* Met all hardware and software requirements listed in [System Requirements](./requirements).
+* Met all hardware and software requirements listed in [O3DE System Requirements](./requirements).
-* Configured the required software as described in [Software Configuration](./requirements#software-configuration).
+* Configured the required software as described in the [Software configuration](./requirements#software-configuration) section of the system requirements topic.

 ## Configure credentials for Git LFS